Commands of Christ:

 The books may be used in a group setting or as a personal study.
 Each lesson includes an in-depth commentary, study questions, a character quality and songs that amplify the command, questions and commitments for personal application, and a journal page for recording your own insights and progress as you incorporate Christ’s commands into your life.

-The verses under discussion and related verses were fully quoted in the book so you don't have to look anything up.
+The "command" verses under discussion and the related verses referred to in the study were fully quoted in the book so you don't have to look anything up.
 The commentary included relevant cultural background information and short word studies to further clarify our understanding of the verses.
 At the end of each study, there was a page of personal application questions and another page with suggested take-away resolutions and a place for personal notes.